ibexa/documentation-developer/docs/administration/configuration/dynamic_configuration.md

 You can also use the [autowire feature]([[= symfony_doc =]]/service_container/autowiring.html), by type hinting against ConfigResolverInterface.

-!!! tip

 For more information about dependency injection, see [Service container](php_api.md#service-container).

 !!! note

-    Do not store the retrieved config value unless you know what you're doing.
+    Don't store the retrieved config value unless you know what you're doing.
     SiteAccess can change during code execution, which means you might work on the wrong value.

 ``` php